telerik/teststudio-docs/docs/features/project-settings/translators.md

 ## Test Studio Mapping to UI Components Versions

-In the below grid you can find the versions of the supported UI components matching the translators versions from the list.
+Find the versions of the supported UI components matching the translators versions from the lists.

 ## Telerik UI for Blazor